Egregore: As independent magical being arising from collective mind

-The concept of a tulpa is similar.
+Some authors seem to have merged the esoteric concept with the Enochian concept to arrive at an idea of "spiritual entities" that "feed off the thoughts and energy of a unified multitude", as the website Occultist.net described it, while nevertheless having more of a life of their own – their more specific features and powers will depend on the particular author.
+Kate Strong, writing for the newsletter "Know Thyself, Heal Thyself", described egregores as "symbols, ideas, or ideals that exist in the collective psyche of a group of people and are thought to have an autonomous existence".
+This usage seems to have come largely from the Meditations on the Tarot, as may be seen in the next section.
+The concept of a tulpa is similar, as Gary Lachman and Mark Stavish noted.

 In occult and magical thought

 In Meditations on the Tarot

-The Meditations on the Tarot describe the Antichrist as "an egregore, an artificial being who owes his existence to collective generation from below".
-Elsewhere, the book calls egregores "demons engendered by the collective will and imagination of nations".
-The book cites, but does not completely agree with, the usage of Robert Ambelain in his La Kabbale pratique.
-Ambelain defined the egregore as "a force generated by a powerful spiritual current and then nourished at regular intervals, according to a rhythm in harmony with the universal life of the cosmos, or to a union of entities united by a common characteristic nature".
-The author of the Meditations on the Tarot calls this passage from Ambelain "a definition which leaves nothing more to be desired", but disagrees with Ambelain's description of Catholicism, Freemasonry, and Protestantism as egregores.
+The Meditations on the Tarot described the Antichrist as "an egregore, an artificial being who owes his existence to collective generation from below".
+Elsewhere, the book described egregores as "demons engendered by the collective will and imagination of nations".
+The book cites, but does not completely agree with, the usage of Robert Ambelain in his work La Kabbale pratique.
+Ambelain had defined the egregore as "a force generated by a powerful spiritual current and then nourished at regular intervals, according to a rhythm in harmony with the universal life of the cosmos, or to a union of entities united by a common characteristic nature".
+The author of the Meditations on the Tarot described this passage from Ambelain as "a definition which leaves nothing more to be desired", but disagreed with Ambelain's description of Catholicism, Freemasonry, and Protestantism as egregores.

 In the work of Gary Lachman

-Gary Lachman follows the usage of the Meditations on the Tarot in his book Dark Star Rising, which also suggests that Pepe the Frog may be an egregore in this sense—or a tulpa, which Lachman sees as a similar phenomenon.
+Gary Lachman followed the usage of the Meditations on the Tarot in his book Dark Star Rising, which went on to suggest that Pepe the Frog may be an egregore in this sense – or a tulpa, which Lachman saw as a similar phenomenon.
 In the usage of Lachman and of the Meditations on the Tarot, "there are no 'good' egregores, only 'negative' ones".
-Lachman cited Joscelyn Godwin's The Golden Thread, which itself cited the Meditations on the Tarot, as a source for the idea that, while a religious (or other) group who creates an egregore can "rely" on it as "an efficacious magical ally", "the egregore's help comes at a price", since, as Godwin put it, its creators must thenceforth meet the egregore's "unlimited appetite for their future devotion".
+Lachman cited Joscelyn Godwin's The Golden Thread – which had itself cited the Meditations on the Tarot – as a source for the idea that, while a religious (or other) group who creates an egregore can "rely" on it as "an efficacious magical ally", "the egregore's help comes at a price", since, as Godwin had put it, its creators must thenceforth meet the egregore's "unlimited appetite for their future devotion."